Urology of Greater Atlanta

 What Does Kidney Pain Feel Like?

-Kidney pain may vary in intensity from a mild twinge or dull ache to a sharp, stabbing pain.
+Kidney pain may vary in intensity from a mild twinge or dull ache to a sharp pain that comes in waves.
 It can be a sign of a variety of conditions, such as kidney stones, a urinary tract infection (UTI), or a kidney infection.

 Other symptoms of kidney issues can include: